-Please complete the table below for each participant if the purchas a costa (i.e. the sum of the costs for 'travel and subsistence', 'equipment', and 'other goods, works and servical') exceeds 15% of the personnel costs for that participant (according to the budget table in proposal part A).
+Please complete the table below for each participant if the purchase costs (i.e. the sum of the costs for 'travel and subsistence', 'equipment', and 'other goods, works and services') exceeds 15% of the personnel costs for that participant (according to the budget table in proposal part A).
 The record must list cost items in order of costs and starting with the largest cost item, up to the level that the remaining costs are below 15% of personnel costs.

-Participant Number/Shor t Name ,0 ,
+Participant Number/Shor Participant Number/Short Name

 Cost (€) Justification

 Travel and subsistence

 Equipment

 Other goods, works and

 services

 Remaining purchase

 costs (<15% of pers.
-X

 Costs)

-Tota.
+Total